paulrobertlloyd/roadtrip/README.md

 ## Example site

 The finished example website, which was originally available at <http://roadtrip.paulrobertlloyd.com/> is now served from the `gh-pages` branch of this repo, and available to view at <http://paulrobertlloyd.github.io/roadtrip>.
-This example site (and related tutorial files) originally used Proxima Nova, but since the font license has expired, fallback fonts will be seen instead.
+This example site (and related tutorial files) originally used Proxima Nova, but since my font license has expired, fallback fonts will be seen instead.